 The good news is, however, that caffeine shampoo has been found to cause no harm and can help improve the health of the scalp, which in turn supports healthy hair growth when paired with a clinically proven treatment.

-Some people make their own coffee scrubs at home to serve as a gentle scalp exfoliant, though this can also cause hair dyeing — which may or may not be a good thing unless your intention is to mask greys.
+Some people make their own coffee scrubs at home to serve as a gentle scalp exfoliant, though this can also cause hair dyeing — which may or may not be a good thing unless you intend to mask greys.

 Dr Vikram Jayaprakash is an experienced hair transplant surgeon based in Melbourne.
 Here, he talks through the role of caffeine in hair loss treatments.

-While caffeine shampoos can help lay the groundwork for healthier hair follicles, it is largely accepted by the medical community that there are only two proven effective treatments for hair loss, and both of these are available to Australian men via Pilot’s hair loss plans.
+While caffeine shampoos can help lay the groundwork for healthier hair follicles, it's largely accepted by the medical community that they aren't an effective treatment for hair loss.

-While the jury is still out on a “cure” for hair loss, and probably will be for a while, it is reassuring to know that treatment is available, and is especially effective for men who start early.
+While the jury is still out on a “cure” for hair loss and probably will be for a while, it's reassuring to know that treatment is so easily available, and is especially effective for men who start early.